SynarionTechnologies/aei-framework/README.md

 ## Known Limitations

-- Neuron identifiers are numeric and local to a network.
-Each neuron now also stores a `Uuid` but it is not yet used as the primary key.
+- Neuron and synapse identifiers use `Uuid`.
+Networks serialized with older numeric identifiers are not supported.
 - No persistence or serialization layer is currently provided.
 - Layered abstractions and neuron removal are planned but not implemented.